gianluca-civita/gianluca-civita/README.md

 - 👋 Hi, I’m @gianluca-civita
-- 👀 I’m interested in economics, arts and coding
+- 👀 I’m interested in economics, arts and coding!
 - 🌱 I’m currently learning how to code with JavaScript
 - 💞️ I’m looking to collaborate on some front-end project
 - 📫 You can reach me via email at: g.jc.civita@gmail.com